ACT-House-Engineering/codex-starter/README.md

 Code
 ```
-Go through the files in the locutus dir and try removing "as" type casting and "any" types so that we have better type safety.
+Go through the files in the tablecn dir and try removing "as" type casting and "any" types so that we have better type safety.

-If an "as" or "any" can't be removed add a comment explaining why
+- If an "as" or "any" can't be removed add a comment explaining why
+- Be sure to correctly encode comment in JSX
+- Leave "as const" as that's very type safe
+- If you have to replace an instance of "as" with one or more instances of as then just leave it alone
 ```